KcMelek/KcMelek/README.md

 <br>

-• I’m currently 2nd year Computer Science Student Specialing in BigData and Data Analytics at ISIMS.
+• I'm currently in my final year of a Bachelor's degree in Computer Science, specializing in Big Data and Data Analytics, at ISIMS.
 <br>
-• I'm passionate about coding and always willing to learn new things.
+• I'm deeply passionate about technology and coding, with a keen eagerness to learn and grow.
 <br>
-• Becoming a FullStack JS Web developer after taking Social Hackers Academy Bootcamp.
+• Becoming a FullStack JS Web developer after completing Social Hackers Academy Bootcamp.

 <br>